 Ellen and Anne were the Brad and Angelina of the late 1990s.
-They seemed to turn up everywhere and photos of the "It Couple" seemed to appear daily.
+They seemed to turn up everywhere and photos of the "It Couple" appeared on a regular basis.
 Perhaps the media's fascination was due to the novelty back then of an out, same-sex celebrity couple.
-Ellen and Anne were together for three years and announced their break-up on August 21, 2000.
+Perhaps this constant attention took its toll on them, because after three years together Ellen and Anne announced their break-up on August 21, 2000.

 Heche, 11 years DeGeneres' junior, claimed she was never truly a lesbian and shortly after their break-up married a man.
 (She had also dated a string of men before her relationship with DeGeneres.)
 The end of that relationship also got attention because of a nasty child custody fight in which Heche was portrayed as being mentally unstable.
 The media had a field day with Heche and her tabloid-worthy troubles.
 Her 2001 memoir was titled, somewhat appropriataely, Call Me Crazy.

 DeGeneres' career has skyrocketed since her split with Heche.
-She's hosted the Emmy's and Academy Awards (twice); been a judge on American Idol; was the voice of the fish Dory in the animated hit movie Finding Nemo; been a spokesperson for American Express and Cover Girl cosmetics; and her Daytime talk show has been on the air since 2003.
-Since 2004 she's been in a relationship with actress Portia de Rossi - which has also gotten its share of publicity - but not nearly as much as the relationship with Heche.
+She's hosted the Emmys once and Academy Awards twice; been a judge on American Idol; was the voice of the fish Dory in the animated hit movie Finding Nemo; been a spokesperson for American Express, Cover Girl cosmetics and JC Penney; and her Daytime talk show has been on the air since 2003.
+Since 2004 she's been in a relationship with actress Portia de Rossi (15 years her junior) - which has also gotten its share of publicity - but not nearly as much as the relationship with Heche.